SunnySuite/SunnyContributed/initiatives/Sam-GT/docs/arnoldi_spin_glass_example.md

 ![](arnoldi_spin_glass_example-24.png)

 We can verify that this is in fact a zero mode of the energy manually.
-If we perturb the ground state by the perturbation, the energy landscape should be very flat:
+If we perturb the ground state by the perturbation, the energy landscape should be very flat (that is, the y-intercept of this line is very low, near `log10(1e-4)`):

 ````julia
 λs = 10 .^ (-4:0.1:0)